-SEMESTER: 1 COURSE CODE: MATH 6630 COURSE TITLE: FUNCTIONAL ANALYSIS NUMBER OF CREDITS: 4 PREREQUISITE: NONE
+COURSE CODE: MATH 6630 COURSE TITLE: FUNCTIONAL ANALYSIS (not offered 2022-2023) NUMBER OF CREDITS: 4 PREREQUISITE: NONE

 COURSE DESCRIPTION: This course aims at familiarising the student with the basic concepts, principles and methods of functional analysis and its applications.
 The principles learnt from basic calculus and linear algebra will be developed further to the more general setting of abstract infinite-dimensional vector spaces.
-Students will therefore be expected to have a solid background in undergraduate calculus, real analysis, and linear algebra.
+Students will therefore be expected to have a solid background in undergraduate calculus, real analysis, and liner algebra.